darkn3rd/blog_tutorials/kubernetes/eks/baseline/addons/aws_load_balancer_controller/03_python/direct_api/README.md

   client's server-side apply.
 * Installs the AWS LBC Helm chart.

-## IAM naming is scoped per cluster
+## IAM naming is scoped per cluster, with collision detection

 The IAM role and policy this creates are named `AmazonEKSLoadBalancerControllerRole-<cluster>` and `AWSLoadBalancerControllerIAMPolicy-<cluster>` (see `lib/naming.py`) rather than a fixed